 A prescriber's order for a prescription drug.
-If it is an oral order (such as a phoned-in prescription).
+This can include an oral order (such as a phoned-in prescription), written, or an electronic order.

 Prescription Drugs

 Any of the following:

 - A drug, biological or compounded prescription that, by federal law, may be dispensed only by prescription and that is required to be labeled "Caution: Federal law prohibits dispensing without prescription." - An injectable contraceptive drug prescribed to be administered by a paid health care professional. - An injectable drug prescribed to be self-administered or administered by another person except someone who is acting within his or her capacity as a paid health care professional.
 Covered injectable drugs include insulin. - Disposable needles and syringes purchased to administer a covered injectable prescription drug.